Matt Moussilou

-Matt Devlin Moussilou Massamba (born 1 June 1982) is a professional footballer who plays as a striker for FC Meyrin.
-Born in France, he has been capped by Congo at international level.
+Matt Moussilou (born 1 June 1982) is a former professional footballer who played as a striker.
+Born in France, he was capped by Congo at international level.

 Club career

 On 2 April 2005, he scored four goals for Lille in a 8–0 win over Istres, including a hat-trick in four minutes to be the fastest in Ligue 1 history.
 On 3 February 2007, he played his first Ligue 1 match for Saint-Étienne against Sedan.
 He played as a striker for OGC Nice and after returning from a loan to Al-Arabi, he was on 27 August 2009 released from his club.

-On 7 September 2009, it was announced that he had joined Swansea City on trial but on 6 October 2009 he signed for Boulogne on a free transfer, until the end of the season.
+On 7 September 2009, it was announced that he had joined Swansea City on trial but on 6 October he signed for Boulogne on a free transfer, until the end of the season.
 With Boulogne's relegation at the end of the campaign, Moussilou did not re-sign.
 In January 2011, he signed with Lausanne-Sport until the end of the 2010–11 season.
 Moussilou would go on to spend two and half years with the club before moving on to sign for Tunisian-side Club Africain.